niftynei/droidtalks/gradle/gradle_presentation.md

 - build.gradle

 ^ The build file where your build configuration and logic go.
 In Android apps, there are 2 of these, and we'll go over them.
+There’s a 1 to one correspondence between build.gradle files and Gradle Projects.

 ---